 - Evidence of Finances and Bank Statements usually for the preceding six months and proof of savings;

-- Sponsor Documents such as Invitation Letter or Confirmation from the UK company, business, or establishment, Accommodation Details such as Hotel Booking, Travel Plans etc.;
+- Sponsor Documents such as Invitation Letter or Confirmation from the UK company, business, or establishment.
+If the sponsor is paying for accommodation then may include details such as hotel booking.
+The invitation letter may also indicate the trip details.

 - Evidence of Family Members Remaining in Home Country such as Marriage Certificate, Family Registration Document;